-The College maintains its accounts in accordance with the accounting principles generally accepted in the United States applicable to institutions of higher education.
+The College maintains its accounts in accordance with U.S. generally accepted accounting principles applicable to institutions of higher education.
 An annual audit is performed by KPMG LLP.
+The College's audited financial statements for the fiscal years ended June 30, 2015 and June 30, 2014 are included as Appendix B to this Official Statement.